The history of psychedelics in psychotherapy

 Dosage and administration of psychedelics in psychotherapy

-The proper dosage and administration of psychedelics for psychotherapy is crucial for successful outcomes.
+The proper dosage and administration of psychedelics for psychotherapy are crucial for successful outcomes.
 Below is a comprehensive table outlining the recommended dosages for commonly used psychedelics in therapy.

 Psychedelic therapy shows promising results in treating various mental health challenges such as depression, anxiety, PTSD, addiction, and more.
 With ongoing research and clinical trials, it’s important for healthcare providers to stay informed about the latest developments in this field.